satindergrewal/souljacoin.cash/README.md

 - 60% blocks are mined with Proof of Work (Equihash)
 - 40% blocks are mined with Proof of Stake
 - Premine supply of 100,000
-- Founders Reward is 1%, mined every 10080 blocks, which is approx of 7 days
+- Founders Reward is ~~1%~~ 100%, mined every 10080 blocks, which is approx of 7 days
+- Due to miscalculations 99% Founders Rewards are burned to keep Founders Rewards 1% only.
+Refer to the [NOTICE](#notice) section to know more.

 ## Features